 It’s not bogus per se, but is highly misunderstood and misapplied.

-Yes, there are plenty of marketing automation tools, but something is missing.
+Yes, there are plenty of b2b marketing automation specialists out there, but something is missing.

 Because the phrase has “automation” in it, and since automation is technology, in many organizations, IT people with little or no marketing knowledge, dictate to marketers how to use it “properly”.

 In 2014, Ascend2 reported that marketing automation will be a $1.9 billion industry by 2020.
 It’s growing faster than greased lightning because lots of companies have been pumping lots of money into it.